"Hey, Marina! Got any plans for the holidays?"

 "Everything going alright?"

 There was an inkling standing a few steps behind her.
 He was dressed casually, with an unbuttoned shirt and tousled tentacles on his head.
-She didn't remember his name, but he was one of the directors at the art center she was visiting.
+She didn't remember his name, but knew he was one of the directors at the art center she was visiting.

 "Oh, um, yes!"
 She answered as she pulled her welding mask up to show her face.
 Right, speaking Inklish.
 "Getting near done!"